DreamEp/MySurvivorClone/README.md

 ## 5. Hurt box and hit box :

 Hit box is the aggressive one, since we hit someone vs hurtbox we are hurting meens we took damage and not dealing them.
-- We can had a health variable in both of our ennemy and player
+- We can had a health variable in both of our enemy and player
 - We create a new scene Area2D, this can detect collision but don't apply physics on it = Hitbox
 - We create on this a node CollisionShape2D = Hitbox
 - We add a timer on it too (set it to 0.5 and oneshot)